talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String valid = "valid_example"; // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches referrals in which the expiration date is set and in the past.
 The second matches referrals in which start date is null or in the past and expiration date is null or in the future, the third matches referrals in which start date is set and in the future.
     String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only referrals where `usageCounter < usageLimit` will be returned, \"false\" will return only referrals where `usageCounter >= usageLimit`.
-    String advocate = "advocate_example"; // String | Filter results by match with a profile id specified in the referral's AdvocateProfileIntegrationId field try {
+    String advocate = "advocate_example"; // String | Filter results by match with a profile ID specified in the referral's AdvocateProfileIntegrationId field. try {
       InlineResponse20010 result = apiInstance.getReferralsWithoutTotalCount(applicationId, campaignId, pageSize, skip, sort, code, createdBefore, createdAfter, valid, usable, advocate);
       System.out.println(result);